Last month, his mother was deported. Last night, he attended Trump's address to Congress.

 Siblings Angel Rayos-Garcia, 16, and Jacqueline Rayos-Garcia, 14, have been separated from their mother for weeks.
 In early February, Guadalupe Garcia de Rayos was deported to her native Mexico in one of the first high-profile removals of the Trump presidency.
 After being caught with a fake Social Security number in 2008, Garcia de Rayos had checked in with immigration officials every year and was allowed to stay in the country.
 But in a February 8 meeting with immigration officials, she was detained, and her deportation was later met with protests.

 Arizona Democrats Ruben Gallego and Raul Grijalva invited Angel and Jacqueline to the address, which happened to fall on their mother's birthday.
 Before Trump spoke, I talked with Angel, who said he has felt lonely since Guadalupe's deportation.
 A sophomore in high school, he likes English and criminology and one day wants to start a family business.
-He told me that felt "nervous, but determined" to go to the president's address.
+He told me that he felt "nervous, but determined" to go to the president's address.
 "We're going to get to see him, and he's going to see us," Angel said.
 "He's gonna see the face of all immigrants."

 Here's some more of our conversation: